Hitmasu/Jitex/README.md

+## Debugging

+We don't support debug (C#/VB.NET) in code generated/injected using Jitex.
+Somes IDEs (like Visual Studio and Rider), dont offer possibility to reload/update PDB at runtime.

+Disassembly debug in Visual Studio and Windbg works fine!

 ## Credits

 Replace methods was a idea to increase performance in .NET Applications.
 Searching a way to do that, i found that hook implementation from @xoofx [Writing a Managed JIT in C# with CoreCLR](https://xoofx.com/blog/2018/04/12/writing-managed-jit-in-csharp-with-coreclr/), what became core of Jitex.